 Seekers are brimming with energy and enthusiasm, especially when it comes to ideas.
 Their constant quest to know more is fueled by a strong inner drive.
 But when finally presented with The Answer, Seekers are skeptical, reluctant to give up the search.
 They are very comfortable out on the road, so much so that the road becomes a home.
 Head to an RV park and it will be full of Seekers.

 The constant questing comes at a price.
 Seekers can be plagued by an unquenchable restlessness and may have difficulty committing to anything that feels constraining.
 This can make the Seeker a challenging partner in life and business.
 They have lots of unfinished projects lying about because it is more fun to start down the path than to arrive somewhere.

 For me, this manifests as a manic consumption of training programs and books.
 The book situation, for example, is out of hand.
-I sold carloads of books before my move to Portland and my Kindle is about to explode as my library approaches the 1,000 mark.
+I sold carloads of books before my move to Portland and my Kindle is about to explode as my library has passed the 2,000 mark.
 I read a crazy number of books simultaneously – we’re talking six at a time.
 Keeping things straight, and actually making my way to the end, become problematic.

 Seekers may get caught up in analysis paralysis, failing to take action because they always feel there is more to know.
 They never feel ready.
 Sometimes a dedicated Seeker might even sabotage their own progress as they near their destination, such as the gifted doctoral student who can’t finish her dissertation.